 Gettysburg PA

 Battlefield, Town, Eisenhower’s only home.
-So much history at Gettysburg National Military Park and nearby.
+And where Abraham Lincoln gave his famed address.
+So much history at Gettysburg National Military Park managed by the National Park Service.

 Philadelphia PA